tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 ## The Member Function

-Prolog rules are flexible enough to implement *any* function we like, and so it is possible to use Prolog as a general-purpose programming language.
+Prolog rules are flexible enough to implement *any* function we like.

 Lets write a function called `member(X, L)` that succeeds just when `X` is somewhere on the list `L`.
 Prolog has no loops, so we use recursion: